Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Gretchen Jacobs about 1 year ago
+Gretchen Jacobs over 1 year ago

 There are few things in civic life that qualify as win-win-win propositions, but a comprehensive, systems-level approach to Safe Routes to School (SRS) programing is one of the few.
 First and foremost, strong SRS is needed to protect our city’s most precious resource – our children and youth.
 According to the city’s Vision Zero School Safety Study, Sacramento has the highest number of speed related traffic fatalities and the most collisions resulting in fatalities or serious injuries involving pedestrians under the age of 15 of any Californian city.
 Second, providing safe ways for kids to walk, bike, and roll to school also offers measurable health and academic benefits, as well as benefits to the larger community, such as improved traffic congestion, cleaner air, and safer roads and sidewalks.
 Third, SRS addresses historical infrastructure inequities and, thereby, promotes environmental justice.